geotools/geotools/docs/user/tutorial/datastore/qa.rst

 Quality Assurance
 -----------------

-Since this tutorial has been written the result has been broken out into a distinct **gt-csv** module.
-This work has also been forked into service as part of the GeoServer importer module.
+Since this tutorial has been written the result has been broken out into a distinct **gt-csv** plugin (with some feedback from the GeoServer community).

-Unsupported Module
-^^^^^^^^^^^^^^^^^^

-Good tutorials do not just teach, they get pressed into production.
-By popular request the CSVDataStore outlined in this tutorial is available as an "unsupported" plugin:

-* :download:`CSVDataStore.java </../src/main/java/org/geotools/tutorial/csv2/CSVDataStore.java>`
-* :download:`CSVDataStoreFactory.java </../src/main/java/org/geotools/tutorial/csv2/CSVDataStoreFactory.java>`
-* :download:`CSVFeatureReader.java </../src/main/java/org/geotools/tutorial/csv2/CSVFeatureReader.java>`
-* :download:`CSVFeatureSource.java </../src/main/java/org/geotools/tutorial/csv2/CSVFeatureSource.java>`
-* :download:`META-INF/services/org.geotools.data.DataStoreFactorySpi </../../modules/unsupported/csv/src/main/resources/META-INF/services/org.geotools.data.DataStoreFactorySpi>`

-To get an idea of what kind of "extra work" is required for a supported module:
+To get an idea of what kind of "extra work" is required for an unsupported plugin:

 #.
 Ask on the email list - a Project Steering Committee member can often reply with a +1 and go about getting you commit access on GitHub.
 The project is fairly relaxed with a safe "unsupported" area for new experiments.
 #.
-Set up a pom.xml
+Set up a pom.xml and hook the module in to the build
 #.
 Use a profile in unsupported/pom.xml to include your module in the build

+To get the module supported (and included in each GeoTools release):

+* IP check to ensure module can be distributed by the GeoTools team
+* Follow developers guide (for coding style, logging, exception handling, testing)
+* Test coverage over 40%
+* User documentation (a single code example in the user guide is fine)

+For more information see the `developers guide <http://docs.geotools.org/latest/developer/procedures/supported.html>`_.

 Directory Support
 ^^^^^^^^^^^^^^^^^